rabbitmq/erlang-debian-package/README.md

 a specific series (e.g. `20.x`) or install the most recent version available.
 The choice determines what Debian repository `component` will be configured.

+It is possible to pin the package to a specific version.
+This will be covered below.

 Consider the following repository file at `/etc/apt/sources.list.d/bintray.rabbitmq.list`:

 ```